The Big List

 🌎 Coordinates

-As of the 2010 Census, the population of Surry was 1,466.
-The town has a diverse age range, with a median age of 46.5 years.
-The population is predominantly white, making up over 97% of the total.
-The remaining population is a mix of African American, Asian, Hispanic, and other races.
+As of the 2010 census, Barton had a population of 2,780 people.
+The town has a diverse age range, with a median age of 43.8 years.
+The gender makeup of the town is approximately 49% male and 51% female.
+The racial makeup of Barton is predominantly White, with small percentages of African American, Native American, Asian, and other races.

 🏞️ Nature & Environment